piemar/claim-management-genai-vector-search/README.md

 ### Using the Application

 1. Open your web browser and navigate to [http://localhost:3000](http://localhost:3000).
-2. Click the choose file button to select a selfie picture to match against Starwars characters
+2. Click the choose file button to select a picture to upload match against reported claims
-3. The application will encode the selfie and interact with the backend to retrieve related Star Wars characters.
+3. The application will encode the image and interact with the backend to retrieve related similar claims